-Most pituitary tumors are removed through transsphenoidal surgery.
+Most pituitary tumours are removed through transsphenoidal surgery.
 Transsphenoidal surgery is performed using an endoscope or other surgical instruments that are inserted in the brain through the nose and sphenoid bone in the sinus cavity.
-Transsphenoidal surgery is performed for removing the tumors from the pituitary gland.
-These tumors grow within the skull but are usually outside the brain.
+Transsphenoidal surgery is performed for removing the tumours from the pituitary gland.
+These tumours grow within the skull but are usually outside the brain.

-It is very rare that a craniotomy might be required for treating the pituitary tumor.
-It is performed by opening the skull to access the tumor.
+It is very rare that a craniotomy might be required for treating the pituitary tumour.
+It is performed by opening the skull to access a tumour.
 Many neurosurgeons today use direct trans-nasal in which an incision is made on the back of the nose to entering the sphenoid sinus directly.
 Craniotomy often leads to intense blood loss, causing multiple complications and also takes longer to recover.

 CSF Rhinorrhea – or cerebrospinal fluid surrounds the brain, which might start leaking from the nose after the surgery, which might require another operation to be repaired.

 Meningitis – an infection that affects the lining of the spinal cord and the brain which usually develops after this surgery.